GonzaloGC/results-summary-component-main/README.md

 #  Results summary component

-This small project was created using React, TypeScript and Vite.js, a fast and modern build tool for web projects.
+This small project was created using React with Vite.js.

 ## Getting Started